Looking to go to one of the most famous med schools on the planet? You probably want to know…

 Why Harvard Medical School Is Hard To Get Into (What Harvard Med Students Tell Us)

 Here’s what international medical student (and YouTuber) Crazy Medusa says makes getting into HMS difficult…

 - NOT having an undergraduate degree from a U.S. College

-- Having no guaranteed GPA score (or a defined minimum cut-off)
+- Having no defined GPA score (or a specified minimum cut-off)

-- Having no guaranteed MCAT score (or a defined minimum cut-off)
+- Having no defined MCAT score (or a specified minimum cut-off)

 - Attempting to afford the big tuition fee

-- Not clearly knowing “how to stand out” on an application
+- Not knowing “how to stand out” on an application

-- Not fully understanding what extracurriculars (hours, types etc.) you need
+- Not fully understanding what extracurriculars (hours, types etc.) they favor

 As you can see, there are far more unknowns than knowns when it comes to understanding what you have to do to get in.